smithlabcode/walt/README.md

     walt -i hg19.dbindex -r read_2.fq -A -o reads_2_mapping.out

 Additionally, WALT supports comma-separated list of read files.
 WALT produces one mapping output file for each read file.
 For single-end mapping, the output file names will be appended "_s1", "_s2", and so on.
-Notice: except the first file path, all other file paths cannot be use ~.
-For example, -r ~/read_file1.fq,~/read_file2.fq is not allowed.
-It should be -r ~/read_file1.fq,/home/read_file2.fq since linux system doesn't know it is a path except the first one.
+Notice: except the first file path, all other file paths cannot be use '~'.
+For example, "-r ~/read_file1.fq,~/read_file2.fq" is not allowed.
+It should be "-r ~/read_file1.fq,/home/read_file2.fq", since linux system doesn't know it is a path except the first one.

 	 walt -i hg19.dbindex -r read_file1.fq,read_file2.fq,read_file3.fq -A -o reads_2_mapping.out